LandRegistry/govuk-frontend-jinja/README.md

 ./govuk-frontend-diff http://localhost:3000 --govuk-frontend-version=v3.7.0
 ```

-This is all wrapped up in `./test.sh` for simplified running.
+This is all wrapped up in `./test.sh` for simplified running (Requires Docker).

 ## Versioning